Boron is not as widely known as other minerals like magnesium, potassium, fluoride, or zinc, but it plays a vital role in the body.

 There are a lot of positives when looking at the effect of boron as a supplement related to testosterone.
 Most notably, how boron helps testosterone metabolize into unbound testosterone.

-Generally, establishing healthy eating habits with a variety of fruits and vegetables is enough to achieve levels for good health.
+Generally, establishing healthy eating habits with a variety of fruits and vegetables is enough to achieve levels of good health.
 The effect of boron supplementation, even for short periods, could prove beneficial for various health conditions, including low testosterone.

-Increased testosterone can lead to improved energy, focus, libido and increased muscle mass.
+Increased testosterone can lead to improved energy, focus, libido, and increased muscle mass.

 So, should you consider boron supplements to increase testosterone levels?
-It appears boron administration, either stand-alone or in a multivitamin, is a good option, but check out other worthwhile testosterone boosting supplements we often suggest our clients to try.
+It appears boron administration, either stand-alone or in a multivitamin, is a good option, but check out other worthwhile testosterone boosting supplements for men we often suggest our clients to try.